 Will there be changes to the program while the students are in Israel?

-Where necessary, we will adjust our fall programming to provide the same high level of education, as well as a meaningful, immersive, and empowering experience for all our semester students while following all safety protocols.
-We are in constant contact with the Ministry of Health, our health insurance agency, and the HMO who oversees our medical care, alongside other government offices tasked with ensuring safe travel and implementation of our program.
+Where necessary, we will adjust our programming to provide the same high level of education, as well as a meaningful, immersive, and empowering experience for all our students while following all safety protocols.
+We are in constant contact with the Ministry of Health, our health insurance agency, and the HMO that oversees our medical care, alongside other government offices tasked with ensuring safe travel and implementation of our program.
 While we do not anticipate significant changes to our program or itinerary at this time, we will be ready and prepared to make adjustments as necessary along the way.

 Yes, we will be in regular communication with parents while the students are in Israel.
 We will also be regularly updating our guidelines and protocols based on recommendations from the government and ensure that all staff and students are trained and aware of all protocols and guidelines.